 Isla del Coco

-Isla del Coco was described by Jacques Cousteau as “the most beautiful island in the world.”
-This UNESCO World Heritage Site is located 483 kilometers/300 miles southwest of Cabo Blanco.
-It is Costa Rica‘s most exquisite marine park and one of the top diving destinations in the world.
-A diving adventure to Isla del Coco is only for experienced scuba divers with a truly adventurous spirit.
-The only way to access the island and its phenomenal dive sites is via a live aboard boat excursion.
-Isla del Coco is famous for his scalloped hammerhead populations, as well as multiple other types of sharks, whales, dolphins, rays, and tropical fish.
+Isla del Coco was described by Jacques Cousteau as “the most beautiful island in the world”.
+A Unesco World Heritage Site 300mi (483km) southwest of Cabo Blanco, it’s Costa Rica‘s most exquisite marine park and one of the top diving destinations in the world.
+However, it’s best reserved for experienced scuba divers with a truly adventurous spirit.
+The only way to access the island and its phenomenal dive sites is via a live-aboard boat excursion.
+Once you get there, Isla del Coco is famous for its scalloped hammerhead populations, as well as multiple other types of shark, whale, dolphin, ray and tropical fish.

 Islas Murciélagos (Bat Islands)

-Islas Murciélagos is located at the very tip of the Santa Rosa National Park off the coast of Playa Hermosa in Guanacaste.
-These remote islands host a fantastic array of marine life, including its most famous resident, the bull shark.
-Experienced divers come from all over the world in search of the exhilarating experience of diving alongside these massive sharks.
-The sharks don’t steal the whole show here though.
-Giant manta rays and other types of beautiful rays, turtles, and an impressive variety of tropical fish make their home around these islands too.
-There have been whale shark, pilot whales, humpback whales, and dolphin sightingss around this area too.
-Due to the strong seasonal Papagayo winds, the best months to dive these islands are between March and November.
+The Islas Murciélagos are located at the very tip of the Santa Rosa National Park off the coast of Playa Hermosa in Guanacaste.
+These remote islands host a fantastic array of marine life, including their most famous resident, the bull shark.
+Experienced divers come from all over the world to swim alongside them.
+The sharks don’t steal the whole show, though: turtles, giant rays and an impressive selection of tropical fish also make their home around these islands.
+There have also been sightings of whale sharks, pilot whales, humpback whales and dolphins.
+Due to the strong seasonal Papagayo winds, the best months to dive here are between March and November.

-The Catalina Islands are another Pacific coast diving gem.
-They are made up of a series of twenty small islands.
-This is a world renowned scuba diving spot and particularly famous for its populations of giant manta rays, devil manta rays, bat rays, string rays, spotted eagle rays, bullseye electric rays, and cow-nosed rays.
-Pilot whales, sharks, turtles, and dolphins are also commonly spotted around this island chain.
-The best months to visit the captivating Catalina Islands are between September and March, which is when the visibility is best.
+The Catalina Islands, made up of 20 small islands, are another Pacific Coast diving gem.
+This is a world-renowned scuba spot particularly famous for its diverse list of rays: giant manta rays, devil manta rays, bat rays, stingrays, spotted eagle rays, bullseye electric rays and cow-nosed rays.
+Pilot whales, sharks, turtles and dolphins are also commonly spotted around this island chain.
+The best months to visit are between September and March, as that’s when visibility is best.

 Caño Island Biological Reserve

-Just offshore from the Caribbean city of Limon, is Isla Uvita.
-This island has recently gained the recognition that it deserves as a premier diving destination in Costa Rica.
-The island was actually the first spot that Christopher Columbus landed in 1502.
-Aside from the immaculate reefs surrounding the island, there is also a ship wreck dive spot.
-The island doesn’t have any man-made infrastructure, so you will have to take a boat out there from Limon, which is only about a 20 minute ride.
+Just offshore from the Caribbean city of Limón lies Isla Uvita.
+This island, the first spot that Christopher Columbus landed at in 1502, has recently gained the recognition that it deserves as a premier diving destination in Costa Rica.
+Aside from the immaculate reefs surrounding the island, there’s also a shipwreck.
+The island doesn’t have any infrastructure for visitors, so you will have to take a boat out there from Limón.
+Fortunately, it’s only a 20-minute ride.

 Gandoca-Manzanillo National Wildlife Refuge